Cantera/cantera/interfaces/matlab_experimental/readme.md

 3. For first time users, launch Matlab, then navigate to [/path/to/cantera/source/code] using "Browse for Folder".
 3.5) Note for Ubuntu users, Matlab must be launched from the terminal using the following command:
-   `LD_PRELOAD='/usr/lib/x86_64-linux-gnu/libstdc++.so.6' matlab`.
+   `LD_PRELOAD='/usr/lib/x86_64-linux-gnu/libstdc++.so.6' matlab -softwareopengl`.
    This is because Matlab does not load the correct GLIBC++ library on start-up and will return an error when loading the Cantera toolbox.
 4. In the Maltab command window, run `addpath(genpath([pwd, '/interfaces/matlab_experimental']))` to add search path for the experimental toolbox.